gmodena/tensor-fm/README.md

 ## Performance

-All parameters and settings being equal, I noticed a considerable performance degradation (MSE on train/test) on movielens compared to the tensorflow 1 implementation from http://nowave.it/factorization-machines-with-tensorflow.html
+All parameters and settings being equal, I noticed a considerable performance degradation (MSE on train/test) on movielens compared to the tensorflow 1 implementation from http://nowave.it/factorization-machines-with-tensorflow.html.
+Possibly related, a test in the `check_regressors_train` suite (`sklearn`) fails due to a low `R^2`.
+As a workaround `FactorizationMachineRegressor` sets the `poor_score` tag to `True`.